War of the Sicilian Vespers: Swabian Sicily and Papal opposition

 Following Frederick's death in 1250, the Sicilian kingdom entered a period of political disarray.
 Frederick's inheritance passed his rule over Sicily and Germany, as well as the title of King of Jerusalem, to his son Conrad IV of Germany, but the new king was unable to immediately establish a base of power in Sicily.
 After securing his control over Germany in 1251, Conrad decided to invade Italy to claim his father's former lands, but died while campaigning the same year.
 With Conrad's death, an illegitimate son of Frederick, Manfred of Sicily, was named as regent of the Sicilian Kingdom, as Conrad's son, Conradin, was too young to rule.
 Like his father, Manfred quarreled with the pope over his legitimacy as ruler of Sicily.
-A bitter campaign of diplomatic maneuvering, punctuated by open war, began between the papacy and Manfred’s Sicilian kingdom.
+A bitter campaign of diplomatic maneuvering, punctuated by open war, began between the papacy and Manfred's Sicilian kingdom.

 Seeing the opportunity created by Manfred's contested claim to the throne of Sicily, in the 1250s the papacy used a number of methods to challenge Manfred's power; most notably, the pope began to look for a potential claimant to overthrow him.
 An army of crusaders, acting in the name of the papacy and Prince Edmund of England, invaded Manfred's northern lands in 1253, but were defeated by the Sicilians in 1254.
 Capitalizing on his successes against the papacy and the Guelfs, Manfred crowned himself king of Sicily in 1258, and reached the apex of his power after the 1260 Battle of Montaperti.

-However, Manfred's rule over the Sicilian kingdom was not without controversy in insular Sicily; Manfred's court was located in Naples, and his ambitions were largely focused on the Italian mainland.
+However, Manfred's rule over the Sicilian kingdom was not without controversy in insular Sicily; Manfred's court was located in Naples, and his ambitions were largely focused on the Italian mainland as opposed to the island.
 Various cities on the island of Sicily refused to recognize Manfred's rule, and the royal government in Naples struggled to maintain its administration over the island.
 Several cities declared themselves free communes under the rule of the papacy, which eagerly supported Sicilian resistance as a means of undermining Manfred.